 Fast forward twenty years and, at least in the US, the vast majority of solar energy systems no longer use batteries at all and instead take advantage of the utility grid and net metering to export excess electricity when the solar production exceeds the load, and to import electricity back from the grid when the loads exceed production.

-Grid tied and net metered solar energy systems work great and (notwithstanding the propaganda of the utility monopolists) are a real win-win for both society and the solar customer.
-The solar customer benefit by having the advantage of using the grid as storage (without the cost and complexity of a battery based system) and the rest of the grid and other rate payers benefit too because solar customers typically export excess electricity to the grid at periods of high wholesale prices and peak demand, and import power at periods of low wholesale prices and low grid demand.
+Grid tied solar electric systems work great and are a real win-win for both society and the solar customer.
+The solar customer benefit by having the advantage of using the grid as storage, and the rest of the grid benefits because solar customers typically export excess electricity to the grid at periods of high wholesale prices and peak demand, and import power at periods of low wholesale prices and low grid demand.
 This is a market benefit above and beyond the obvious environmental benefits of solar.

 The benefit that net metered solar systems provide to the grid are well documented in a variety of Cost/Benefit analysis of net metering including Maine’s own Value of Solar Study.

 Grid-tied solar energy’s rapid growth has been fueled by staggering drops in equipment cost, roughly 75% over the past 10 years.
 And though batteries have not experienced the same meteoric progress in performance and cost, many industry observers think it is only a matter of time.
 Investment in battery R and D is growing worldwide, thanks largely to surging popularity of hybrid and plug in electric vehicles, and the distributed solar industry is well poised to benefit from those investments and economies of scale created by that market.

 Tesla’s PowerWall announcement illustrates this perfectly as Musk’s expectation is that the home energy storage market can ride the coat-tails of his planned Gigafactory, designed primarily to produce batteries for next generation Tesla vehicles.